YuliyaZarichna/Dorm-club/README.md

+These are the steps to run the application:

 To run the apllication Node.js, MySQL are required

 To run the application on the physical device, the Expo CLI has to be downloaded from the Play/App store and installed.
-To run application in android emulator Android Studio is required, on iPhone, Mac is required.
+To run an application in an android emulator, Android Studio is required. for iPhone, Mac is required.

 In Back-end:
 1. Run MySQL